Of the one in eight sexually active Australians who have genital herpes, only a small percentage exhibit symptoms.

 Complete rubbish.
 Genital herpes doesn’t define you or your sex life.

 Antiviral medication is very effective in reducing the severity, frequency and duration of outbreaks.
-And since contagious periods mostly only occur during outbreaks, you can enjoy a normal sex life if you have the virus.
+And since contagious periods mostly only occur during outbreaks, you can enjoy a normal sex life with the virus.

-The primary determinant of great sex within a relationship, in my opinion, is communication and acceptance – flaws and all.
+In my opinion, the primary factor of great sex within a relationship is communication and acceptance – flaws and all.
 Perfection doesn’t exist.

 In a lovely example of looking on the bright side of life, I recently consulted with a couple who had become a lot closer since one trusted the other with their herpes diagnosis.
 Who would’ve thought?